JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 One game caught my eye: It was called “Baja Buggy.”
 It basically was an independently made clone of the Atari arcade game “Pole Position.”
 You drove a dirt buggy in somewhat first person point of view through a desert in some kind of race.

 I wanted it, but it cost $29.99.
-Which was waaay out of the price-range of my allowance and limited savings at the time.
+Which was way out of the price-range of my allowance and limited savings at the time.
 So I looked at the package and tried to figure out how I could afford it.

 ***